 The Company aims to improve corporate value to all stakeholders and achieve sustainable growth.
 We maintain a basic corporate governance approach to construct an optimized management structure and perform appropriate company operations.
-We have composed a balanced Board of Directors by electing diverse human resources based on their knowledge, experience, and capabilities as we aim to accelerate decision-making, strengthen the supervisory function of management, and secure the transparency of company actions.
+We have composed a balanced Board of Directors by electing diverse human resources based on their knowledge, actions.